teilomillet/gollm/GUIDE.md

 ### Do's:
 - Implement input validation and sanitization before sending data to the LLM.
 - Use HTTPS for all API communications.
-- Regularly update the `goal` package to get the latest security patches.
+- Regularly update the `gollm` package to get the latest security patches.

 ### Don'ts:
 - Don't expose the LLM directly to user input without proper safeguards.